 TA 32121 30904 [RM9] – 1

 Military defence preparations at the low-lying site of a mere were extensive – see Austin J Ruddy.
-Much has been lost to coastal erosion, either directly or through recycling of concrete blocks to protect the cliffs.
+Much has been lost to coastal erosion, either directly or through recycling of concrete pieces to protect the cliffs.

 A beach light emplacement survives, pictured at low tide surrounded by deep scour, some 106 metres from the cliff foot [26 February 2021].